DoPlan-dev/CLI/docs/development/NPM_PUBLISHING.md

 ## Overview

-The DoPlan CLI is published to npm as `doplan-cli`.
+The DoPlan CLI is published to npm as `@doplan-dev/cli`.
 The npm package includes a wrapper script that automatically downloads the platform-specific binary from GitHub releases.

 ## Package Structure